 Premiums are generally lower than Medigap, but you will have copays on the back end.
 You might spend $10 for a primary care doctor visit or $50 for a specialist.
 A hospital stay might cost a flat $250 or a certain amount per day.
 The cost of services varies based on the specific plan that you choose.

-Many Medicare Advantage plans in Iowa include a Part D drug card already built-in.
+Many Medicare Advantage plans in Iowa include a Part D drug plan already built-in.
 This means you will present the same insurance card at the doctor and at the pharmacy.
 Some Medicare Advantage plans in Iowa also include extras like vision exams or gym memberships.

 Compare Medicare Supplements in Iowa